DA-MURAD/project-atlas/README.md

 # project-atlas
-End to End ERP Data and AI
+This will be an End to End life cycle of creating and ERP system From A to Z life cycle "Taleen Project "